waxbetty/Sushi-fork-1/readme.md

 Note the contents of `scripts.js`.
 Open the developer tools in Chrome and display the JavaScript Console.

+## Aside - experiment in the console

 In order to gain insight into the DOM and some central concepts we will uncomment and recomment lines in `scripts.js` and examine the output in the console.

 If you are interested in an additional run through of this content please see [Travery's video series](https://youtu.be/0ik6X4DJKCc) on DOM scripting.

+---

 The DOM scripting techniques we will start with are: